Kodakoba/15_in_laptop/README.md

 # anyon_e 15

-A higher end open source laptop fork.
+A higher end, more gaming focused, open source laptop fork inspired by the anyon_e 13.

 Please check out the original repo, and tip the original creator!
 I'm just modifying this out of inspiration.